 This paper has examined business cycle affiliations for EMU and non-EMU countries.
 Although the conventional technique of correlation analysis is used, we believe that our results have thrown new light on these issues.

 An important finding of this paper is that the belief that Europe became disjoint from the US in the early 1990s is incorrect, and is based on an undue reliance on contemporary correlations obtained from detrended output data.
 If lead/lag relationships are considered through maximum correlations based on growth cycle measures (using HP or BK detrended data), or if classical business cycles are examined through the use of growth rate data, then this discontinuity largely disappears.
 Nevertheless, we do find evidence that the years 1991 and 1992 represent a temporary break in the relationship of a number of important European countries (especially Germany) with the US.
 However, we also find that the business cycle relationship between European countries and the US since 1993 is particularly strong by postwar standards, with the US economy leading European countries by between one and five quarters.
+In the companion paper Perez, Osborn and Artis (2003), we pursue this analysis in the context of international VAR models, showing that the essential results obtained here carry over to that multi-country setting.

-One theme of our analysis has been the relationship between Germany and the US, since Germany is often considered to be the economic leader within the EMU.
-Our conclusions in this respect are summarised by the top panel Figure 5, where we show rolling correlations for the growth cycle (HP detrended log GDP), including the contemporary correlation and the maximum positive correlation (over leads and lags of five quarters, as above).
-In addition, we show the lead time for the maximum correlation, with this lead time scaled by division by 10 and expressed in relation to Germany.
-For example, a lead of -0.1 implies a one quarter lag for Germany (that is, a lead for the US).
+One theme of the analysis of the present paper is the relationship between Germany and the US, since Germany is often considered to be the economic leader within the EMU.
+Our conclusions are summarised by the top panel Figure 5, showing rolling correlations for the growth cycle (HP detrended log GDP), including the contemporary correlation and the maximum positive correlation (over leads and lags of five quarters, as above).
+In addition, we show the lead time for the maximum correlation, with this lead time scaled by division by 10 and expressed in relation to Germany; for example, a lead of -0.1 implies a one quarter lag for Germany (that is, a lead for the US).

 This graph shows that the US has consistently led the output gap of Germany by one quarter, with the values of the maximum and contemporary correlations being very close, until the late-1980s.
 For a time, the business cycles in the two countries are then out of phase in terms of contemporary correlations.
-However, the dynamics of the relationship also appear to change, with the US attaining a longer lead of five quarters for the maximum correlation, before reverting to the previous one quarter lead for the US.
+However, the dynamics of the relationship also apparently change, with the US attaining a longer lead of five quarters, before reverting to the previous one quarter lead for the US.
 Nevertheless, throughout the whole sample period, the US economy leads that of Germany.

 There is a large literature on the links between countries that may give rise to the international propagation of business cycles.
 Although one obvious propagation mechanism is trade, it is now established that trade links are not sufficiently strong, and do not act sufficiently quickly, to be able to provide the principal transmission mechanism (IMF, 2001).
-Therefore, interest has turned to the roles of financial links and monetary policy, with the latter often represented through exchange rate volatility (Artis and Zhang, 1999, Inklaar and de Haan, 2001).
-However, monetary policy might be considered more directly through interest rates.
+Therefore, interest has turned to the roles of financial links and monetary policy.
+Although monetary policy is often represented through exchange rate volatility (Artis and Zhang, 1999, Inklaar and de Haan, 2001), it might be considered more directly through interest rates.
 Therefore, the other panels of Figure 5 consider rolling correlations between annual changes in nominal short-term (central panel) and long-term (lower panel) interest rates.
 As above, the use of annual changes smoothes very short-run fluctuations and, especially for short-term interest rates, annual changes may be taken as indicating the monetary policy stance.